 You may also have teams divide into specialist categories- so one student is responsible for a specific category of questions.

 “You had an EXCELLENT jeopardy game before flash was discontinued, and I’d like a version of that back.
-My students really loved it, especially because they could see their name, and see their points going up!”
+My students really loved it, especially because they could see their names, and see their points going up!”

 “You guys HAVE to bring this back, I used it as a summative assessment/class reward and the kids loved it.”

-“Great way to review for tests with student who struggle to remember information and facts.
+“Great way to review for tests with students who struggle to remember information and facts.
 They study without knowing they are studying!
 My work avoidance students will work longer and harder when the information is in a game format.”

 “It is really important.
 The students love it.
 I can adapt this tool to many many lessons I teach.”

-“This is a fun review tool for formative assessments and for end of unit summative assessments.”
+“This is a fun review tool for formative assessments and for end-of-unit summative assessments.”

-Use your voice to let us know which elements/tools you want us to add to Gynzy and why.
+Let us know which elements/tools you want us to add to Gynzy and why.
 All feedback is valuable and more than welcome!